African Bank moves to stem client exodus, safeguard S.African comeback

 African Bank retained a portion of its old loan book, which it hoped to use as a springboard for MyWorld but tighter lending criteria led it to lose some customers.

 The bank should capitalise on its access to clients from its former lending book, Stuart Theobald, chairman of financial consultancy Intellidex, said.
-Highly competitive rates have also given it an edge in savings and investments, where it grew deposits by 119% in the first half of the year.
+Highly competitive rates have also given it an edge in savings and investments, where it grew deposits by 119% year-on-year.

 MyWorld, however, doesn't stand out against rival offerings, he said.
 It launched amid the arrival of an array of new, largely digital-only lenders, some of which are growing much faster and whose arrival has also forced big banks to up their game.